walterhiggins/WMPJS/book-outline.md

 Reopen the file by double-clicking it in the File/Disk Browser pane.
 The text you entered previously should still be present.
 Saving your work is really important because code you edit will not take effect unless you first save it.
 You'd be surprised how often even experienced programmers forget this simple rule and are left wondering why their code isn't working as expected.

 When using scriptcraft, the folder where you save your work is important.
 You can't just save your files anywhere and hope they'll be executed by scriptcraft.
 For now we've saved the newly created 'helloWorld.js' file in the plugins/scriptcraft/plugins sub-folder.
-Just as the Minecraft Server looks for .jar files in its plugins sub-folder to load Java-based plugins, ScriptCraft too looks for .js files in its own scriptcraft/plugins folder to load Javascript-based plugins.
+Just as the Minecraft Server looks for .jar files in its plugins sub-folder to load Java-based plugins, ScriptCraft too looks for .js files in its own scriptcraft/plugins folder to load JavaScript-based plugins.

 ### Summary

-We've installed a programming editor and have taken our first steps creating and editing a new Javascript file.
-In the next section of the book we'll dive into creating working Javascript plugins for Minecraft.
+We've installed a programming editor and have taken our first steps creating and editing a new JavaScript file.
+In the next section of the book we'll dive into creating working JavaScript plugins for Minecraft.

 This is where the fun begins.

 # Part II Basic Modding
 ## Overview
 In the previous section we assembled all of the parts we needed to construct our modding workbench.
 Now we're ready to begin developing Minecraft plugins.
-In this section of the book you'll learn about how to create plugins and you'll also learn more about Javascript.
-In aach chapter in this section we'll develop a working plugin and learn about Javascript along the way.
+In this section of the book you'll learn about how to create plugins and you'll also learn more about JavaScript.
+In aach chapter in this section we'll develop a working plugin and learn about JavaScript along the way.

 ## @@nextChapter{chapter-05}: Your first minecraft plugin
 ### Introduction